Hand in hand, with fairy grace,

-The title of the beautiful painting on the left by Sophie Anderson is a mouthful:
+The title of the beautiful painting on the left by Sophie Anderson speaks volumes:

 “Take the Fair Face of Woman, and Gently Suspending, With Butterflies, Flowers, and Jewels Attending, Thus Your Fairy is Made of Most Beautiful Things,” (c.
 1869).

 Sophie Anderson lived in an affluent artist colony on the Italian island of Capri when she painted this portrait of a fairy.
 Sir Frederick Leighton was also a member of the colony at that time.
 You know Lord Leighton’s work, even if you don’t immediately associate his name with them.
 He was one of the Pre-Raphaelites who resided in London in the mid 1800s.
 This one is a favorite of mine.
 It offers a hint of the direction we intend to pursue with this (mostly visual) blog.